zmahfuz0613/react-architecture-exercise/README.md

 Some thoughts to contemplate as you create your react diagram:

 What is the component hierarchy in this app?
 - For example, the App component calls which components?
 And those components call what components?
-> This should be clear in the diagram.
+This should be clear in the diagram.

 How do I differentiate a "screen" component vs a component in the components folder?
 Different color perhaps?

-How am I diagraming the Layout component since it uses `props.children`?
+How am I diagramming the Layout component since it uses `props.children`?

-How am I diagraming the services in this app?
+How am I diagramming the services in this app?
 Is it clear which component uses which service?
 - For example, the Products component uses the `getProducts()` service

 When done: